Deebedi/cmpe401-time-series-benchmark/README.md

 # cmpe401-time-series-benchmark
-This project compares two deep learning approaches for time-series modeling: Transformer (Classification) on FordA dataset LSTM (Forecasting) on Jena Climate dataset Goal: run baselines, apply improvements, and compare results.
+Time-series data is widely used in real-world applications such as weather prediction, health monitoring, and industrial systems.
+This project focuses on understanding and comparing two deep learning approaches for time-series modeling:
+Transformer model for classification
+LSTM model for forecasting
+The objective is to reproduce baseline models, analyze their behavior, and evaluate improvements through controlled modifications.